mtsmn/IoT/devices/device_mgmt/index.md

 ### Location update that is triggered by users or apps

-When a user or application updates the location of an active managed device, the device retrieves an update message.
+When a user or application updates the location of an active managed device, the device receives an update message.